costajob/app-servers/README.md

 C# is a simple, powerful, type-safe, object-oriented language.
 It inherited many features from Java, but recently added some desirable paradigms such as futures, pattern matching and deconstructions.

 ### Swift
-[Swift](https://developer.apple.com/swift/) 3.1 comes pre-installed on OSX Sierra.
+[Swift](https://developer.apple.com/swift/) 3.1 comes pre-installed with Xcode 8.3.
 Swift is a general-purpose programming language built using a modern approach to safety, performance, and software design patterns.
 Swift supports parallelism courtesy of its asynchronous design approach, that relies on multi-threading.